Covid-19 update (16 August 2021)

 - Federation of Small Businesses has advice and guidance for small businesses and the self-employed on reducing the risks from coronavirus.

-- See Arts Council England for its latest advice, guidance and funding measures for cultural organisations (both profit and not for profit).
+- See Arts Council England for its latest advice, guidance and funding measures for cultural organisations (both profit and not for profit), including the Culture Recovery Fund (application deadline 30 September 2021).

 - Ryedale District Council are providing businesses located in the district a free 'Back to Business' pack to help consumer confidence that your business adheres to covid secure guidelines and encourage shop local.